Lee Jae-yoon

 Lee Jae-yoon (Korean: 이재윤; Hanja: 李在允, born December 15, 1984) is a South Korean-Canadian actor and model.
-He is best known for his roles in the television dramas My Love By My Side (2011), Heartless City (2013), and Weightlifting Fairy Kim Bok-joo (2015–2016).
+He is best known for his roles in the television dramas My Love By My Side (2011), Heartless City (2013), Weightlifting Fairy Kim Bok-joo (2015–2016) and Mother (2018).

-Lee is a purple belt in Brazilian jiu-jitsu and a committed fitness enthusiast.
+Lee is a brown belt in Brazilian jiu-jitsu and a committed fitness enthusiast.

 Early life and education

 Lee was born to Lee Hwan-mook and Oh Young-hee in Seoul, South Korea on December 15, 1984, and raised in Toronto, Ontario, Canada.
 He attended the St. Elizabeth Catholic High School in Thornhill, Ontario for his secondary education.
 Lee was completing a degree in sports at the University of Toronto when he was scouted by a South Korean talent agency in an audition, and thus introduced into Korean show business.

 Moving back to South Korea and starting his career as an actor, Lee enrolled in and would eventually complete a theater studies degree from Dongguk University, where he would later on be appointed as university ambassador.